-The CHMP based its positive opinion on the randomized, double-blind, placebo-controlled, Phase 3 ATHENA-MONO trial results.
+The EC based its approval on the randomized, double-blind, placebo-controlled, Phase 3 ATHENA-MONO trial results.
 As a first-line maintenance treatment in advanced ovarian cancer, rucaparib significantly improved investigator-assessed progression-free survival (PFS) compared with placebo in women, regardless of their BRCA mutation status in each of the populations studied.
 The safety profile observed in the ATHENA-MONO trial was consistent with both the current U.S. and European labels for rucaparib.